dossma/AICA/README.md

-# scrape-AICA
+# AICA
-Scraping Aerospace Industries Association of Canada
+Extracting Aerospace Industries Association of Canada

 ## Motivation
 Get a better, structured overview or do analysis on the aerospace industry of Canada.